r4forth/Firmware-UEFI-Maze-Game/README.md

 A UEFI applicaiton by using the UDK2014.

-It is actually a Maze game
+It is actually a Maze Game.

 For detail, please see the document in the folder, writen by Chinese and I believe it constains useful informations below:

 1. Enviromental configurations.